 History of the Institute of Hospitality

-A joint commission, PACT (Partnership Action Committee) was set up to consider the strategy of bringing together the HCI and the IMA to form a single, professional organisation for the entire industry.
-PACT prepared a proposal document, 'Towards Unity', which detailed the aims and objectives of the new single professional body.
-After a series of meetings and a vote by members of both organisations, a decision was finally reached.
+A joint commission, PACT (Partnership Action Committee) was set up in 1970 to consider bringing together the HCI and the IMA to form a single professional organisation for the entire industry.
+PACT prepared a proposal document, 'Towards Unity', which detailed the aims and objectives of the new professional body.
+After a series of meetings and a vote by the members of both organisations, a decision was finally reached.

-In 1971 the HCIMA was formed with Nat Abrahams (president of the HCI) and Doris Hatfield (chairman of IMA) becoming the first joint national presidents.
-Once established, the HCIMA set out to accomplish its objectives, to improve its image, promote standards and to attain recognition as a professional body.
-Today, with a new name reflecting its membership, the Institute of Hospitality spans the entire industry, reflecting issues, views and needs across all sectors.
+In 1971 the Hotel and Catering Institutional Management Association (HCIMA) was formed with Nat Abrahams (president of the HCI) and Doris Hatfield (chairman of the IMA) becoming the first joint national presidents.
+Once established, the HCIMA set out to accomplish its objectives: to improve the image of industry managers, promote industry standards and to attain recognition as a professional body.
+Later, the HCIMA name was updated to replace 'Institutional' with 'International' to better reflect the HCIMA's increasingly global membership.